Bhikaiji Cama: Activism

-On 22 August 1907, Cama attended the second Socialist Congress at Stuttgart, Germany, where she described the devastating effects of a famine that had struck the Indian subcontinent.
+On 22 August 1907, Cama attended the second Socialist Congress at Stuttgart, Germany, along with Hemchandra Kanungo, where she described the devastating effects of a famine that had struck the Indian subcontinent.
 In her appeal for human rights, equality and autonomy from Great Britain, she was the first person to unfurl what she called the "Flag of Indian Independence".
 It has been speculated that this moment may have been an inspiration to African American writers and intellectuals W. E. B. Du Bois in writing his 1928 novel Dark Princess.
 Cama's flag, a modification of the Calcutta Flag, was co-designed by Cama, and would later serve as one of the templates from which the current national flag of India was created.

 After the second Socialist Congress at Stuttgart, Cama travelled to America to raise awareness of the Indian nationalist campaign and non-cooperation movement.
 Her activities in the United States included addressing members of the Minerva Club in New York.
 She returned to England in 1908.

 In 1909, following Dhingra's assassination of William Hutt Curzon Wyllie, an aide to the Secretary of State for India, Scotland Yard arrested several key activists living in Great Britain, The British Government requested Cama's extradition, but the French Government refused to cooperate.
 In return, the British Government seized Cama's inheritance.
 Lenin reportedly invited her to reside in the Soviet Union, but she declined.

 Influenced by Christabel Pankhurst and the suffragette movement, Cama was vehement in her support for gender equality and she often stressed on the role of Indian women in building the nation.
 Speaking in Cairo, Egypt in 1910, she asked, "I see here the representatives of only half the population of Egypt.
 May I ask where is the other half?
 Sons of Egypt, where are the daughters of Egypt?
 Where are your mothers and sisters?
 Your wives and daughters?" and "the hand that rocks the cradle is the hand that moulds the character.
 That soft hand is the chief factor in the national life."
 Cama's stance with respect to the vote for women was, however, secondary to her position on Indian independence; in 1920, upon meeting Herabai Tata and Mithan Tata, two Parsi women outspoken on the issue of the right to vote, Cama is said to have sadly shaken her head and observed: "'Work for Indian's freedom and [i]ndependence.
 When India is independent women will not only [have] the right to [v]ote, but all other rights.'"